 Chapter 2 develops the basic concepts and notation.
 Chapter 3 develops a mode hierarchy that provides the framework for understanding music in these terms, illustrated at every step by example pieces presented in the notation.
 Chapter 4 provides a smorgasbord of advanced pieces that I found difficult on first encounter (the first example is the piece with the footnoted chord progression on the opening page).
 Chapter 5 provides observations and conclusions.
 References, acknowledgements and comments from some readers of earlier drafts follow.
-Appendix A summarizes unfamiliar terminology, Appendices B-E are about the relations between conventional representations and PKP, for scales (B), chords (C), enriched classical modes (D), and hidden symmetries (E).
+Appendix A summarizes unfamiliar terminology, Appendices B-E are about the relations between conventional representations and PKP, for scales (B), chords (C), enriched parallel modes (D), and hidden symmetries (E).

-There is no music notation in the form of notes on a staff in this document, except for one example at the end of Chapter 4.
+There is no music notation in the form of notes on a staff in this document (except for one example at the end of Chapter 4), for two reasons: explaining a notation that avoids using the "clothes" of music notation in terms of music notation doesn't work; and the notation is more general in the sense that it avoids commitment to a home tonic.
 The notation doesn't resemble music notation, and so seems alien to anyone versed in it, but this is because it represents the essence of things in a dramatically simpler way.
 This way, once you "get it," is so directly related to how the ears hear music that it encourages the experimentation that's the source of all artistry.